pokt-network/docs/content/node/update.md

 description: This section will detail how to update your existing Pocket node when a new version is released.
 ---

-It is very important, both for network security and for performance of your own node, to keep your node up-to-date with the latest version of the Pocket software.
-The following steps will show you how to update your node.
+It is very important, both for network security and for performance of your own node, to keep your Pocket node up-to-date with the latest version of the Pocket software.
+The following steps will show you how to update your Pocket node.

 ## Release-specific changes